Cost share is an insurance industry term that refers to the money spent by individuals for their own health care

 - for the specific benefits defined in that given health insurance plan.

 If you have multiple health insurance plans (like a dental or vision plan), then you will have a “cost share” for each of them.
 If your plan does not cover health benefits that you use, then those costs will add to your total health spending, but not be included in your “cost share”.
-Understanding this difference between total health spending and “cost share” is vital to seeing the big picture of health spending from the individual American viewpoint rather than HICUP’s.
+Understanding this difference between total health spending and “cost share” is vital to seeing the big picture of health spending from the individual American viewpoint rather than HICUP’s (HICUP is a BB Brigade acronym for those who are engaged in the business of health care in the USA).

 As a mother, the word “sharing” brings back happy memories of teaching my young (and sometimes reluctant) son the virtue of sharing his toys with friends while they played together.
 Sharing is considered a good interpersonal trait to possess and brings friends closer.
 After the friend has left, the toy reverts to the owner—everyone wins!
 When we use the term “cost sharing”, with whom are we “sharing”?
 Will we get the money back after we have “shared” it?
 The money we expend for health care does not revert to us–ever.
 We “share” the cost of our health insurance with the payers in our healthcare system.
 Payers are represented by insurance companies, the government, and any other organization which partially reimburses medical providers for the services and products we use (see the figure below).